Bastion (video game): Awards

 The game won several awards, both before and after publication.
 It was nominated for the 2011 Independent Games Festival awards at the Game Developers Conference in the Excellence In Visual Art and Excellence In Audio categories.
 It went on to win the Game Critics Award for Best Downloadable Game of E3 2011, and received a nomination for Best Original Game.
 The game continued to be nominated for awards after release.
 It was nominated for the Best Independent Game award at the 2011 Spike Video Game Awards, and won the Best Original Score and Best Downloadable Game awards, "Build That Wall (Zia's Theme)" won the Best Song in a Game award, and "Setting Sail, Coming Home (End Theme)" was nominated for the same award.
-It was named the Downloadable Title of the Year by the Academy of Interactive Arts & Sciences and was nominated for their Outstanding Innovation in Gaming award.
+The Academy of Interactive Arts & Sciences awarded Bastion with Downloadable Game of the Year at the 15th Annual Interactive Achievement Awards; it also received nominations for Outstanding Innovation in Gaming and Outstanding Achievement in Story.